MarkusBordihn/BOs-Easy-NPC-Epic-Fight/README.md

 Epic Fight Mod and how to add custom animations and support for additional weapons over data packs.

-This mod is only an integration mod and does not provide a full animation set for the Epic Fight mod and custom weapons and use-cases.
+This mod is only an integration mod and does not provide a full animation set for the Epic Fight mod and custom weapons use-cases.

 You can check the existing example NPC configuration used by this integration mod under `/Forge/src/main/resources/data.easy_npc_epic_fight/epicfight_mobpatch/`.